-oles of board, Compensation and adership Development Committee, and CEO Steps When independer recommend ensation decisions are made by the nt members of the board, based on dation of the compensation and development committee.
+Roles of board, Compensation and Leadership Development Committee, and CEO Steps When CEO compensation decisions are made by the independent members of the board, based on recommendation of the compensation and leadership development committee.
 Design Compensation Program - 2014 incentive programs are discussed, including AIP and LTI designs.
-December 2, 2013 the commit including in compensation decisions are made by tee, based on a number of factors put from the CEO and the independent ion consultant.
+December 2, 2013 Other NEO compensation decisions are made by the committee, based on a number of factors including input from the CEO and the independent compensation consultant.
 Establish Range of Compensation Opportunities - AIP and LTI opportunities are set with appropriate stretch (threshold, target, and distinguished performance levels).
 Individual AIP and LTI opportunities are established, as well as any base salary adjustment.
-January 27, 2014 tee is advised by an independent ion consultant.
-Review Performance - Performance is reviewed, which leads to payout decisions (e.g., AIP, and the second installment of the transition award).
-January 26, 2015
+January 27, 2014 The committee is advised by an independent Review Performance - Performance is reviewed, which leads to payout decisions (e.g., AIP, and the second installment of the transition award) January 26, 2015